 Course instructors are responsible for entering student grades on the Banner Self-Service system by the semester deadline as specified by the Office of the Registrar.
-Any change in a student grade must be submitted by the course instructor or SPH departmental chair in writing to the SPH Office of Enrollment and Student Affairs who will then submit the change of grade to the Office of the Registrar.
+Any grade change must be submitted by the course instructor through the Banner-Self-Service system as well as in writing to the SPH Office of Enrollment and Student Affairs.

 Student questions regarding a grade in a course must first be directed to the course instructor.
 If questions still remain, the student must meet with the departmental chair.
 The departmental chair's decision is final.
-If a student believes that his/her final course evaluation has been affected by discriminatory behavior as defined by law, the student is urged to meet with the Vice Dean and/or the Chief Diversity Officer, Kevin Antoine, in addition to the individuals listed above.
+If a student believes that his/her final course evaluation has been affected by discriminatory behavior as defined by law, the student is urged to meet with the Vice Dean and/or the Chief Diversity Officer, in addition to the individuals listed above.